 In rapid succession, zllrunning software arrives almost simultaneously with a algorithm of the Nanyang Technological University of Singapore (developed just two months ago).
 Here it is in action:

-In turn, the algorithm of the university in Singapore is paired with a new feature of Adobe's After Effects software (which, however, is paid).
-Here it is at work:
+In turn, the algorithm of the university in Singapore is paired with a new function of Adobe's After Effects software (which however requires a fee).
+Here it is in action:

-The difference with the algorithm developed by the user zllrunning is not a small one, however.
-The fact that this software is open source means that you will be able to consult it, and you will be able to modify its code for your own needs (if you know the programming).
+The difference with the algorithm developed by the user zllrunning is not small, in any case.
+The fact that this software is open source means that you can consult it, and you can modify its code to suit your needs (if you know programming).

-Anyone who wants to dabble in using this tool can take a look at this GitHub repository for a complete installation guide.
+Those who want to enjoy using this tool can take a look at this GitHub repository for a complete installation guide.